obonyojimmy/product-docs/doc/source/api_library/system_api/ENSEMBL/index.rst

 **Required**

 We will use the output data from Galaxy as the input data for Ensembl.
-The Galaxy output will have two key fields that we will use as inputs:
+The Galaxy output will have several key fields we will use:

 #.
-Uploaded_variation : Identifier of uploaded variant.
-This will be an rsID if one exists, otherwise it will be a ”.”
-As a reminder, the rsID is the reference SNP ID.
-For example, e.g. rs80359585.
-These represent the location of a certain amino acid (A, C, G, or T) on a chromosome as well as the identification of that amino acid and what the change is from the reference genome.
+Chromosome (Galaxy ID: CHROM; Ensembl ID: chromosome) this is simply the chromosome number, represented as an integer - e.g. 1
 #.
-Gene : Stable ID of affected gene.
-If the Galaxy Gene ID starts with "ENS" followed by a string of numbers, we will use it to query Ensembl.
-If the gene ID is in the NCBI format (a string of numbers only), the search will still work in Ensembl.
-We should pull the data to compare the output with the results from NCBI Gene (another competing standard).
+Start (Galaxy ID: POS; Ensembl ID: start): this is the start position of the variant on the chromosome, and will be an integer - e.g. 881907
+#.
+End (Galaxy ID: none - not a direct output of galaxy, this will be a calculated field; Ensembl ID: end): this is the end position of the variant on the chromosome, and will generally equal the start position with some exceptions.
+The logic is as follows:

+Logic:
+Ignore "." ("." = 0)
+IF ALT = ".", "POS" + NUMBER OF CHARACTERS IN "REF" - 1
+ELSE "POS" + NUMBER OF CHARACTERS IN "ALT" - NUMBER OF CHARACTERS(A,C,G,T) IN "REF."

+Example:
+POS (start) = 56000
+REF = A
+ALT = AGAT
+End = start + length(ALT) - length(REF) = 56000 + 4 - 1 = 56003

+#.
+Allele (Galaxy ID: none - not a direct output of galaxy, this will be a calculated field; Ensembl ID: allele): This is a description of the allele, how each amino acid in the expected sequence is replaced with something else.
+The logic is as follows:

+Logic:
+FIRST REPLACE ALL "."
+WITH "-"
+THEN IF NUMBER OF CHARACTERS IN "ALT" > NUMBER OF CHARACTERS IN "REF" AND THE FIRST CHARACTER OF EACH IS THE SAME, IGNORE THE FIRST CHARACTER.
+THEN ALLELE = "REF" & "/" & "ALT" WITH THE LEADING CHARACTER REMOVED.
+OTHERWISE ALLELE = "REF" & "/" & "ALT"

+Example 1:
+REF = G
+ALT = C
+Allele = G/C

+Example 2:
+REF = A
+ALT = AGAT
+Allele = -/GAT

+Example 3:
+REF = GAT
+ALT = .
+Allele = GAT/-

+Example 4:
+REF = G
+ALT = CAGT
+Allele = G/CAGT

+#.
+Strand (Galaxy ID: none, not a direct output out of galaxy; Ensembl ID = strand): this is defined as either forward (+) or reverse (-).
+For our purposes, Galaxy has already standardized the output for us.
+This value will always be "+".

+We will pass the following variables into the Ensembl Variant Effect Predictor:

+* chromosome (e.g. 1)
+* start (e.g. 881907)
+* end (e.g. 881906)
+* allele (e.g. -/C)
+* strand (e.g. +)

 **Data Outputs**
 @@@@@@@@@@@@@@@@